Atmos4/van-element/docs/learn/lifecycle.md

 # Lifecycle

-Sometimes, you want to execute code only when a Van Element has mounted to the DOM.
+Sometimes, you want to execute code only when a Van Element has connected to the DOM.
 The most typical use case is when you try to access `assignedElements` from a slot:

 <<< @/components.ts#mountExample